hally166/ProactiveCoreDefense/README.md

 The output currently looks like this.

 ![example image](/example.PNG)

-The big question is; how do you report this to the user?
-We are still working on that.

 ## Instructions
 You run the script on the flow cytometer PC and save the data to the local network drive or to the PC.
 I prefer the network drive and I make sure that all my PCs map the drives with the same drive letter.